jeremypagirsky/birdcall_classification/README.md

 ## Data

-The data was obtained from the [BirdCLEF 2021](https://www.kaggle.com/c/birdclef-2021) Kaggle competition.
+The data was obtained from the BirdCLEF 2021 Kaggle competition.

 ## Results

 Coming soon.

 ## Future Work

-Coming soon.

 ## For More Information